CodeForAfrica/HTOOLS-AVG_DATA_PSQL_QUERIES/README.md

 ### Troubleshooting

-Working with PostgreSQL on a MAC can be problematic espcially when trying to restore backup data.
+Working with PostgreSQL on a MAC can be problematic especially when trying to restore backup data.
 To resolve some of these issues, you could:
 1. Open <b>Terminal</b> and run the command below.
     ```sh
     sudo mkdir -p /etc/paths.d && echo /Applications/Postgres.app/Contents/Versions/latest/bin | sudo tee /etc/paths.d/postgresapp